Discover a collection of high quality language schools around the world. Enjoy effective courses, expert counselling and superb rates, guaranteed.

 His schools (at that time in Bournemouth and Lausanne) come to the attention of Gottlieb Duttweiler, founder of Migros.
-He is fascinated by the idea of creating meeting points for adults from all over the world, and thus making possible a dialogue which exceeds all limits set by nationality, race, religion, social position and education.
+He is fascinated by the idea of creating meeting points for adults from all over the world, and thus making possible a dialogue which exceeds all limits set by nationality, religion, social position and education.
 The Federation of Migros Co-operatives takes over the two schools and new centres are opened in Florence, Barcelona and Cologne.

 An independent Foundation, under the name Eurocentres - European Language and Educational Centres - is set up by Gottlieb Duttweiler and like-minded people.
 The number of students per year rises to 4 300.